Build your own functions

 Functions with return

-So far, our functions only displayed things on the screen with print().
-But sometimes you want a function to calculate something and give the result back so you can use it further in your code.
-For that you use return.
+Our functions only printed things to the screen.
+But often you want a function to calculate something and hand the result back so the rest of your code can use it.
+That is return.

-The difference is important: print() puts text on the screen for you to see. return sends a value back to the code that called the function, so you can do something with it.
+Keep these two apart in your head: print() shows text to a human. return hands a value back to the code that called the function, so the program can keep working with it.

 Result: